home / Homewares

 Gaudion Interiors

 Melbourne-based company Gaudion Interiors has always been known for housing the best in European interiors on Australian shores.
 So, if a style like the Ultrafragola mirror is trending overseas; you can rest assured that they will have their own offering.
-In this case, the Wave Mirror is a much sleeker, sophisticated iteration of Ultrafragola's original design.
+In this case, the Artemis Mirror is a much sleeker, sophisticated iteration of Ultrafragola's original design.
 Gaudion Interiors also has the mirror to shop in four different sizes, so you'll be able to perfectly match the mirror to your space.

 west elm